A Guide to the best attractions in Marbella, Southern Spain: the perfect Marbella Itinerary

 This contemporary Museum is located in the Old Town, and if you’re wondering what to do in Marbella on a peaceful morning it might be a great destination to start with!

 Modern, quirky, and full of contemporary art – the best place to know more about Spanish history and psychology!
 If you are visiting Marbella in winter, this is one of the top things to do.

 Monday-Saturday: 10:00 – 20:00

 Another stop, this time more outdoor and nature-oriented, is located in Parque Arroyo, also close to the city center.

-The Bonsai Museum offers beautiful displays with many smaller and bigger trees of different bonsai species!
+The Bonsai Museum is one of the most popular Marbella attractions and offers beautiful displays with many smaller and bigger trees of different bonsai species!

 Plants from all over the world are held in this relaxing museum and are presented extremely well and gracefully – leaving you with a soothing and calming sensation.

 It’s a great place to admire the different shapes and sizes of trees that can reach the age of being 400 years old!
 It’s a must on any Marbella sightseeing tour.